 - of who we are and how they can contact us

-- that they may access the personal information that we hold about them, and
+- that they may access the personal information that we hold about them

-We only use and disclose your information for the purpose for which it was provided to us, or for any other purposes for which you have consented, or where we are authorised or required to do so by law.
+We mainly collect, hold, use and disclose your personal information for the purpose for which it was provided to us, or for any other purposes for which you have consented, or where we are authorised or required to do so by law.

-We may collect and use your personal information to:
+We may collect, hold, and use your personal information to:

 - contact you about matters relating to you or services provided to you